 Who Lives Here

 Lake Oswego is a family and education oriented, highly engaged suburban community.
 With a school system that rates among the best in the state and even in the country, successful professionals who want a quality education and wholesome environment for their children are drawn here.
-Older adults value the community for its spectacular golf courses, lovely parks, gracious lifestyle.
+Older adults value the community for its spectacular golf courses, lovely parks, and gracious lifestyle.
 66% of residents over the age of 25 hold a bachelor’s degree or higher.

 Neighborhoods